raadongithub/Book-Recommendation-System-Using-Machine-Learning/README.md

 ## Files in the Repository
 - `Book Recommendation System.ipynb`: Jupyter notebook containing the complete code for the project.
-- `proposal.md`: Proposal document outlining the project objectives and approach.
+- `proposal.pdf`: Proposal document outlining the project objectives and approach.
-- `report.md`: Detailed report of the project, including methodology, results, and conclusions.
+- `report.pdf`: Detailed report of the project, including methodology, results, and conclusions.

 ## Conclusion
 This project demonstrates the application of collaborative filtering for book recommendations.
 By leveraging user ratings, the system can provide personalized book suggestions, enhancing the reading experience.